Nate Lind

 5. What happens if the deal breaks?
 Every deal breaks eight or nine times before it closes.
 Ask how they handle a buyer going cold, a retrade after LOI, or a due diligence issue that surfaces late.
 The answer reveals whether they've been through it or just read about it.

-What Type of Advisor Do You Actually Need?
+What Type of Advisor Do You Need?

 There are three types of advisors in this market.
 The type you hire determines whether you get one offer or ten.